THOMASELOVE/432-classes-2025/class15/README.md

 ---

+## Announcements

+1. Remember that your [Quiz 1](https://thomaselove.github.io/432-2025/quiz1.html) answers on the Google Form must be submitted by noon tomorrow (Wednesday 2025-03-05).
+Technically, the form will close at 1 PM, and won't re-open.
+Thank you.
+2. Today's Agenda: (1) Discuss time-to-event (survival) data (see slides) (2) Ask Me Anything session about Quiz 1.

+---

 ## Spring Break

 1. Spring Break is next week, and we will not have class on either 2025-03-09 or 2025-03-11.